Frequently asked questions

 • a kind of uterine cancer called endometrial cancer (EC)

-• your cancer has spread outside your uterus (advanced) or,
+• when your cancer has spread outside your uterus (advanced) or,

 • your cancer has returned.